 2) Asset buying (also known as “quantitative easing”)

-3) Debt monetization (central bank buys government debt and effectively pays it off) or stimulus directly targeted at spenders (commonly called “helicopter money”)
+3) Joint fiscal and monetary policy.
+This can include debt monetization (central bank buys government debt and effectively pays it off) or stimulus directly targeted at spenders (commonly called “helicopter money”).
+This broadly falls under the current moniker of Modern Monetary Theory (MMT) that’s settled into the mainstream when discussing fiscal and monetary coordination.

-Quantitative easing works when risk premia on bonds are high relative to cash and equities relative to bonds.
+Quantitative easing works when risk premiums on bonds are high relative to cash and equities relative to bonds.
 It helps to lower the risk in financial markets more broadly.

-When QE is exhausted – and no central bank that’s engaging in the practice or has engaged in it in the past (Fed, ECB, BOJ, SNB) believes they are at that point yet – then they must turn to a third form of policy.
+When QE is exhausted then they must turn to a third form of policy.
+No central bank that’s engaging in the practice or has engaged in it in the past (Federal Reserve, ECB, BOJ, SNB) believed they were at that point yet heading into the Covid-19 shock, but they more or less are at the end of its useful life now having gone through it.

 Governments, through fiscal policy, influence the economy through their expenditures on goods, services, infrastructure, and with policy measures with regard to regulatory and legal reforms and tax policy.